kaluche/chiralium/README.md

 - compile for x86 or x64 architecture
 - execute your shellcode with a syscall

-This program was test on Linux and python3.
+This program was tested on Linux and python3.

 ## Installation
 Components required :